-Whole-Systems Co-Creation Values and Vision The Voice of the Customer The Voice of Our Associates The Voice of the Community and The Market Discover Dream Design Deploy & Develop Standardize & Continuously Improve Technical System Strategy - Goals - Boundaries (Work Process) The Design Charter Social System (Culture) Economic System (Money Flow) Spiritual, Social, and Human Capital Organization Assets Organization Liabilities Innovation Capital and Financial Capital the implementation and implementation teams will vary.
+How the new design gets implemented will depend entirely on the nature of the new design.
+However it is generally the case that one or more implementation teams are appointed to take responsibility for components of the design.
+Depending on the specifics of the design, the nature of the implementation and implementation teams will vary.
 There may need to be an IS/IT implementation team if there are a large number of information system issues.
 There may be an implementation team to focus solely on the physical relocation and set up of a manufacturing plant if that has been redesigned.
 Similarly there may need to be a training implementation team or one for other human resource issues.
 The implementation teams should be appointed by the steering team, should be given a charter based on the design, and should report back their progress to the steering team.

-Having observed more than one hundred whole-system design projects roughly following this model, it has always surprised me that an enormous amount of energy is put into the process of design, and then there is a let-down when it comes to implementation.
+Having observed more than one hundred wholesystem design projects roughly following this model, it has always surprised me that an enormous amount of energy is put into the process of design, and then there is a let-down when it comes to implementation.
 The value of the design can be lost if similar energy is not invested in the implementation itself.
 The implementation must be managed.
 Good project management skills now need to be used.